I’m sure my wife was wondering when I was going to write a blog post on tennis . Let’s consider the tennis Grand Slams in order of my preference:

 Do you try to hit the winner on each tweet or Facebook status by promoting products and services every time?
 Or are you willing to build relationships with your followers/friends/fans by asking questions, conducting polls, offering retweets for content produced by other thought leaders?
 “Play the percentages” that good relationships are good business!

-Are you prepared to cross-train for your social media interactions by doing proper research for blogs and following trends to stay ahead of the social media curve regarding capabilities of current social media channels as well as new ones coming our way (Quora and Empire Avenue as examples that I haven’t delved into yet myself).
+Are you prepared to cross-train for your social media interactions by doing proper research for blogs and following trends to stay ahead of the social media curve regarding capabilities of current social media channels as well as new ones coming our way (Quora is an example that I haven’t delved into yet myself).

 How well are you handling controversy and opposing views on your blog posts?
 How about attacks or genuine customer service issues with your brand and products?
 Are you gracious and accommodating or are you attacking the opposing view or debating the authenticity of the customer service issue?
 How you handle pressure in the social media realm, with everybody watching and the “rowdy crowd” of the Internet ready to rain down catcalls if you behave badly, will define your continued success!

 So what is your favorite tennis Grand Slam?
 What is your favorite tennis surface and social media platform?
 Do you like quick interaction or working the point/relationship?
 Join the discussion with your comments…

 I love my wife and two daughters.
 I am blessed in that I also love my job as a principal and EVP of the Rocky Mountain Region for Mantis Technology Group.
 I am excited to promote our Pulse Analytics social media monitoring and sentiment analysis solution as well as our core software development and business intelligence services.
 I enjoy teaching and coaching, watching football and basketball, and playing tennis.
 I graduated UT-Austin.
 You can find Brian on Google+.